-Examples of data include a sequence of bits, a table of numbers, the characters on a page, the recording of sounds made by a person speaking, or a moon rock specimen.
+NOTE: Examples of data include a sequence of bits, a table of numbers, the characters on a page, the recording of sounds made by a person speaking, or a moon rock specimen.

 Data Dictionary: A formal repository of terms used to describe data.

 Data Dissemination Session: A delivery of media or a single telecommunications session that provides Data to a Consumer.
-The Data Dissemination Session format/contents is based on a data model negotiated between the OAIS and the Consumer in the request agreement.
-This data model identifies the logical constructs used by the OAIS and how they are represented on each media delivery or in the telecommunication session.
+The Data Dissemination Session format/contents is based on a data transfer specification negotiated between the OAIS and the Consumer in the Order Agreement.
+This specification identifies the logical constructs used by the OAIS and how they are represented on each media delivery or in the telecommunication session.